torourk/CS321-2018F-002/inventory.md

 ## Item Creation
 New Items can be created or destroyed by editing a csv file.
 The order of the input for every item is the csv file should be in the following order: item's name, followed by the item's weight, followed by the item's value.
 The ItemParser class is used to interpret the csv file input, and only contains a static method called parse.
 The parse method accepts a string in its parameter.
 This string should contain the file path of the csv file.
 The method then reads in the csv file and extracts each item's information.
 The parse method creates a new item object for each item in the csv file and stores it in an ArrayList.
 Once each item is created and stored, the parse method returns the ArrayList of the new items created.

 The following image depicts the proper order items should be entered in the csv file, along with their proper attributes:
 ![CSV Example](InventoryCSVPic.png "Inventory CSV")

 ## User Commands
 ### Dropoff
 The dropoff command removes an item from the player inventory and places it in the room inventory.
-To use this command simply type `dropoff <item_name>`.
+To use this command simply type `DROPOFF <item_name>`.
 Once the dropoff command is entered, the dropoff function will check that the user provided an item to drop and that the item exists in the player inventory.
 If these conditions are met, the item will be moved from the user inventory to the room inventory.
 If the user doesn't specify an item to dropoff or the item provided doesn't exist in the user's inventory, a message will be displayed to notify the user.

 ### OfferItem
 The offerItem command gives the player the ability to offer an item to another player.
-To use this command simply type `offerItem <item_name> <player_name>`.
+To use this command simply type `OFFERITEM <item_name> <player_name>`.
 The offerItem function will check that the user entered an item to offer, as well as a player to offer the item to.
 If these conditions are satisfied it will check that the item exists in the inventory, otherwise it will display an error message to notify the player.
 If the item doesn't exist in the inventory an error message will also be displayed.

 Below is an example output of the dropoff function.
 If an item is not provided an error message is displayed.
 A message is also displayed if the item is been dropoff successfully.